 PBS seeks to build, promote and utilise a united approach to supporting student behaviour.
 We want clear expectations, trusting relationships, positive communication and an emphasis on preventative measures and restorative practice within our school community.
 We understand that to achieve this we will need to continue to work together.

 PBS is based on a whole-school agreement that has engaged students, parents, teaching and non-teaching staff and CSO personnel.
-Class teachers have had a crucial role in the implementation process.
+Class teachers play a crucial role in the PBS process.
 The process relies on a proactive approach of teaching, modelling and rewarding appropriate behaviour.

 The school expectations are visible in the school grounds and are displayed in the assembly area and outside classroom blocks.
 School expectations are also visible in each classroom.
 These expectations provide the framework for desirable behaviour in our school.
 They protect rights and invoke responsibilities.
 Expectations will always need to be taught, supported and encouraged.

 Reward Day will be held weekly and students will redeem rewards from the reward chart based on their individual tally of ‘Gotchas’.
-Each time students receive a reward they are also rewarded with an award card at the weekly assembly.
-Two class award trophies for Positive Behaviour are also awarded at the weekly assembly.
-Students contribute to the development of the rewards chart.
+A class award trophy for Positive Behaviour is also awarded at the weekly assembly.
+Students contribute to the development of the rewards chart giving them ownership over the rewards.